krook/catabase/README.md

 [![Build Status](https://travis-ci.org/openwhisk/openwhisk.svg?branch=master)](https://travis-ci.org/openwhisk/openwhisk)

-__Project Catabase__ is a massive corpus of cat pictures and videos compiled and annotated by the cats themselves using __Formula Translation__ technology and the __IBM Feline Thinking__ methodology.
-It's a revolutionary way to renew one of humankind's most valued resources by employing the resource to renew itself.
+__Project Catabase__ is a massive corpus of cat pictures and videos encoded and compiled by the cats themselves using __Formula Translation__ technology and the __IBM Feline Thinking__ methodology.

+We think you'll agree it's a revolutionary way to renew one of humankind's most valuable natural resources by employing the resource to renew itself in perpetuity.

 In this repository you'll find the corpus of `cata` itself, as well as instructions on how to feed, read, and analyze the data using the `NoSqeakL` tools.